 This course introduces the student to human resources and risk management in the medical environment.
 Students will be introduced to basic human resource functions including classifying and reclassifying existing positions, interviewing and hiring employees, counseling employees, benefits, work hours and overtime.
-Students will learn to identify the sources of liability in an office based medical practice, specify strategies to reduce exposure to office liability, discuss various methods to address compliance issues related to an office based medical practice and describe liability issues related to employment in the office based medical practice.
+Students will learn to identify the sources of liability in an office based medical practice, specify strategies to reduce exposure to office liability, discuss various methods to address compliance issues related to an office based medical practice.
 Students will utilize the media resource center regularly in order to develop speed, accuracy and proficiency in abstracting data, data entry, billing and coding, transcription and form preparation in addition rooming skills and vital signs.